customeros/customeros/.github/PULL_REQUEST_TEMPLATE.md

 ## Screenshots or links to design files

-If this is a front end change, please include screenshots that show the change &/or Figma reference files.
+Does this change impact front end code?

+- [ ] No
+- [ ] Yes (please include screenshots or Figma files)

 ## Checklist